cloudfoundry/uaa/README.md

 could import them as projects into STS (use 2.8.0 or better if you can).
 The apps all work together the apps running on the same port (8080) as `/uaa`, `/app` and `/api`.
-You can probably use Maven 2.2.1 to build the code, but you need to use Maven 3 if you want to run it from the command line (or run integration tests).
+You can probably use Maven 2.2.1 to build the code, but you need to use Maven 3 if you want to run the server from the command line (or run integration tests).

 ### Demo of command line usage